August 26, 2014

 Every year—or even every month—brings new changes in technology and consumer and voter behavior.
 Delivering a consistent message to your target audience is harder today, even though there are a plethora of new avenues to reach people.
 David Plouffe reveals how both of the Obama campaigns and the White House leveraged each medium to maximum effect, and forecasts how the media landscape is likely to further change in the months and years ahead, and how organizations must be prepared to stay ahead of the curve.

-Barack Obama’s two presidential campaign wins each made history—the first by breaking the race barrier and the second by winning under the toughest of economic circumstances.
-Despite one race being run into a headwind and the other benefitting from a tailwind, consistent lessons emerge that can help any enterprise.
-David Plouffe discusses how to set and stick to a strategy; properly utilize voter and consumer research; ground decision making in strategic thinking; harness the latest technology and the use of big data; and not relive the glory of past triumphs but rather execute a gritty plan for today’s challenges.
+Barack Obama’s two presidential campaign wins fundamentally changed the face of politics by building the biggest grassroots movement in history and pioneering the use of the Internet and social media to mobilize voters.
+David Plouffe discusses how to set and stick to a strategy; properly utilize a wealth of organizational and market research; ground decision making in strategic thinking; harness the latest technology; and not relive the glory of past triumphs but rather execute a gritty plan for today’s challenges.